frank-deng/fgfs-tools/README.md

 Patch for [757-200](http://mirrors.ibiblio.org/pub/mirrors/flightgear/ftp/Aircraft-3.4/757-200_20150111.zip).

 * Adjusted the vertical speed in FLCH mode.
-* Automatically refuel 757-200 on startup based on the distance of the route if launched via `fgtools launch` and flight plan is specified.
+* Automatically refuel 757-200 on startup based on the distance of the route if flight plan is specified on startup.

 ---